arnavsurve/ARC-NASA-CSGC-infrasound/README.md

 source venv/bin/activate
 ```

-It is recommended to use `virtualenv` instead of `venv` as it is more reliable, .
+It is recommended to use `virtualenv` instead of `venv` as it is more reliable.

 ```bash
 python -m pip install --user virtualenv